Skip to main content

 Clear Your Gutters

-With 1-2 inches of rain expected, clogged gutters mean water backs up under your roof edge.
-Even 10 minutes of clearing debris can prevent water intrusion into your soffit and fascia.
+Heavy rain plus clogged gutters means water backs up under your roof edge.
+Even 10 minutes of clearing debris can prevent water intrusion into your soffit and fascia during a storm.

 3